bwtakacy/zha/README.md

 program.
 Zha leverages Apache ZooKeeper and its python bindings kazoo, and is inspired from Apache Hadoop (HDFS ZKFC).

 Not familiar with python?
 No problem.
-Zha provides skelton program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
+Zha provides scatfold program `skelton.py`, in which all callbacks are already implemented as invoking shell scripts.
 So with `skelton.py`, you can realize high availavility with any languages.

+Technically, zha is a statemachine with callbacks, by which automatic failover can be fullfilled.

+![StateMachine] (doc/StateMachine.png)

 This project is WIP, no stable release yet.